omgardner/lan-file-sharer/README.md

 ![ui-mobile-files-uploaded](https://github.com/omgardner/lan-file-sharer/blob/main/docs/ui-mobile-files-uploaded.png?raw=true)
 > Responsive design, showing the text and files that were just uploaded

 ![ui-drag-and-drop](https://github.com/omgardner/lan-file-sharer/blob/main/docs/ui-drag-and-drop.png?raw=true)
 > Drag & Drop UI modal

+## Planned / In Progress Tasks
+- [ ] switching from react-scripts to vite
+- [ ] Toast / SnackBar messages to show status changes (e.g. "File(s) Uploaded Successfully", "File Deleted Successfully")
+- [ ] use the [dropzone](https://www.dropzone.dev/) package to handle
+  - [ ] upload in progress UI
+  - [ ] cancel upload UI
+  - [ ] adding support to upload folders, and displaying the folders as React Components
+- [ ] Copy file's contents to clipboard
+  - [ ] reverse proxy server to enable HTTPS to create a "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", allowing access to the browser's [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)
+  - [ ] handling cross-browser inconsistency for support of the ClipboardAPI, especially for image files
+- [ ] build script using ShellJS package to create a production build to be hosted on a Raspberry PI with a bad CPU
+- [ ] background uploads and downloads for large files, possibly using the Worker API